ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

+# [fit] haproxy ➜ node services
-# [fit] registry 2
+# [fit] couchdb ➜ postgres
-# [fit] electric boogaloo
+# [fit] redis for caching
-# [fit] with 500% more node
+# [fit] nginx + filesystem

-^ Moving application logic out of couchdb & into individual node processes.
-Moving the data into relational databases for flexible querying.
+^ The future stack.
+Might change, but correct in essentials.

 ---

-# [fit] Scaling is about anticipating
+# [fit] more complicated
-# [fit] the next set of demands
+# [fit] more flexible & redundant

-^ You are going to want more from the registry.
-You're going to want private modules.
-You want to know download stats.
-You want better search.
-You want to know which module people are using to solve a problem you have.
+# [fit] more scaling dials to turn

 ---

+# [fit] excited about postgres
+# [fit] ad-hoc queries are fun

+^ There's a whole lot of fun data in the registry that we haven't had easy access to.
+In particular, live data about dependencies is going to be fun to make available to you on the website.

+---

 # [fit] scaling node
 # [fit] is exactly like scaling
 # [fit] everything else

+^ recap!

 ---